 All personal equipment must be verified by the stage manager and/or sound techs. i.e.Amps, mics (wired or wireless) , etc.

 Order of Play:

-Competition slots are assigned by random drawing with exceptions allowed where special setup or other circumstances are noted on the Application Form.
-You will be informed of your time shortly after the April 18th deadline
+Competition slots are assigned by random drawing with exceptions allowed where special setup or other circumstances are noted on the application form.
+You will be informed of your time shortly after the application submission deadline.

 Every effort has been made to ensure that the competition is run fairly and professionally as possible.
 We expect the same effort from the participants.
 The winning blues acts will be representing the Blues Society and the Cincinnati Area Blues Community in Memphis.
 Several professional careers have been launched by a good showing in the Finals.
 The Blues Society reserves the right to disqualify and/or strip the prizes from any band whose member(s) behave in an unprofessional manner such as excessively contentious behavior, excessive protestation, drunkenness or violence.
 Determination of unprofessional behavior is solely at the discretion of the Cincy Blues Society.

 Refreshments and food will be sold at the event and are the responsibility of the consumer.